scottishgovernment/resources.mygov.scot/_services/digital-transformation-service.md

 * 1 - Strategic
 * 2 - Outline business case
-* 3 - Full Business Case.
+* 3 - Full business case

 We support organisations to procure in an agile way.
 This includes going to market with desired outcomes and working with suppliers to address these.
 This often dramatically reduces the time taken to procure and enables fast delivery.